kielni/diy-pocket/README.md

   - from container image
   - using execution role with access to read and write S3 bucket
   - enable function URL
+  - environment variables
-  - environment variable BUCKET_NAME set to S3 bucket name
+    - BUCKET_NAME set to S3 bucket name
+    - AUTH_TOKEN set to any string

 ### local